-Complete step-by-step green card process and green card application information for those who want to start their green card processing to become a USA permanent resident.
+This articles provides step-by-step green card process and green card application information for those who want to start their green card processing to become a lawful permanent resident of the United States.

-A Green Card or Permanent Resident Card is a permanent visa to USA.
-Green Card gives you the status of a permanent resident along with legal rights to work in USA.
-Once you have a green card, you may apply for USA Citizenship after a few years of stay in USA.
-The Green Card does not affect your present citizenship status.
-Typically green card is issued for 10 years, it can be renewed by submitting green card renewal application.
+A Green Card, or Permanent Resident Card, is a permanent visa for USA.
+A green card gives you the status of a permanent resident along with legal rights to work in USA.
+Once you have a green card, you may apply for USA citizenship after a few years of staying in the USA.
+The green card does not affect your present citizenship status.
+Typically, a green card is issued for 10 years, but it can be renewed by submitting a green card renewal application.

 What are the benefits of being a Green Card holder?

 A green card gives you permanent US resident status, which allows you to:

 - Buy your own house or property in the US

 - Travel between the US and your country or origin without a visitor/business visa

 - Seek employment and work in the US without any other visa or work authorization